JacobMcAuley/critical-fumble/README.md

 Critical fumble should be loaded and ready to go upon enabling.
 To verify, simply check to see if the RollTables were successfully imported. (**NOTE:** You may find that the values display an incorrect number of entries in the table.
 This is okay and can be disregarded).

 **Using Criticals**
-To use Critical hits, wait until a player rolls a 1 or a 20 and the table will be automatically rolled for you!
+To use Critical hits, wait until a player rolls a 1 or the critical range (Player dependent) and the table will be automatically rolled for you!
 For spells, be sure that a ranged spell attack is set up, otherwise no table will be rolled.

 **Using the LootTable**
 Creatures (NPCS) that have a CR level and are targeted using the targeting system will result in a roll on their corresponding CR table once they hit 0hp or lower.

 ## Tables
 The follow tables are included within the module and imported upon start: